Frequently Asked Questions About Testing Accommodations

 Accommodations are made for students rescheduling a test due to disability-related absence on the day of a test.

 Students must discuss this with a DR staff member as soon as possible.
-Documentation (such as a physician's note) may be required.

 Are tests given at the same time & date as the class exam?